After Florida killings, Saudis withdraw 21 cadets from United States

 The Pensacola attack prompted the Pentagon to halt operational training for some 850 visiting Saudi military personnel as part of a “safety stand-down” in the aftermath of the shooting.
 The Pentagon said on Dec.
 19 that it had found “no information indicating an immediate threat” after reviewing the visiting Saudis following the shooting.

-Reporting by Sarah N. Lynch, Mark Hosenball and Lisa Lambert; additional reporting by Stephen Nellis; Writing by Will Dunham; Editing by Andy Sullivan, Howard Goller and Sonya Hepinstall
+Reporting by Sarah N. Lynch, Mark Hosenball and Lisa Lambert; additional reporting by Stephen Nellis; Writing by Will Dunham; Editing by Howard Goller, Sonya Hepinstall and Sandra Maler